Back to Basics: Day Trading Vs Swing Trading

 Day trading promises more profits in general.
 This is especially true of small accounts.
 However, experts are divided in their opinion in that many believe swing trading, with its wider timing window, has more potential for profits.

 You should also consider the amount of time you are willing to put in for your trading activities.
-Day trading is usually a full-time endeavor as you will be studying charts for quite a lot of time every single day.
+Day trading is usually a full-time endeavor, as you’ll need to be studying charts and managing trades for quite a lot of time every single day.
 On the other hand, you can do with much less time at your disposal when swing trading.

 Another aspect to consider is that day trading usually involves working with margin, i.e. borrowed capital.
-Also known as pattern day trading, trading on margin enables day traders to maximize their profits but it can also land them in debts rapidly if the strategies go wrong.
-Compared to pattern day trading, swing trading is less risky.
+Trading on margin enables day traders to maximize their profits, but it can also land them in the red rapidly if the strategies go wrong.
+Compared to day trading, swing trading is less risky.
 However, this does not imply that swing trading is entirely risk-free.
-In fact, there’s a lot of scope to lose here as well if you’re not careful enough.
+In fact, there’s a lot of scope to lose here as well, if you’re not careful enough.

 Beginners are generally much better off swing trading than day trading.
 This is because the latter will put you in direct competition with major investors who use cutting-edge technology and software to stay on top of their game.
 Swing trading, however, requires nothing more than a basic computer and free software.
-There are thousands of free resources that you can use to your advantage.
+There are literally thousands of free resources that you can use to your advantage.

 When comparing day trading vs. swing trading, you need to know the level of commitment each of them requires of you.
 Day trading is usually a fast-paced activity.
-You will need to make quick decisions to fare well: it’s an action-packed thing.
+You’ll need to make quick decisions to fare well; it’s an action-packed thing.
 If you like to take breaks every now and then and work at a relaxed pace, you should consider swing trading instead.